 The Second Opinion Breast Cancer Clinic, originally launched February 2020, was put on hold due to the pandemic.
 With COVID numbers down, Mercy is relaunching the program.

-Doctors with Mercy’s Breast Cancer Second Opinion program will see patients on the second and fourth Monday of each month, beginning Feb.
-24, at Mercy’s Clayton/Clarkson location, 15945 Clayton Rd., in Ballwin.
+Doctors with Mercy’s Breast Cancer Second Opinion program will see patients at Mercy’s Clayton/Clarkson location, 15945 Clayton Rd., in Ballwin.
 Patients will meet with a breast cancer navigator then consecutively with physician specialists in surgery, medical oncology and radiation oncology, as appropriate to individual needs of the patient.

 “Despite the sense of urgency to begin treatment immediately following a diagnosis, in most cases there is time to explore options,” said Dr. Bethany Sleckman, division chief of Hematology-Oncology at Mercy Hospital St. Louis.
 “Doctors should welcome second opinions for their patients.
 Even when the same diagnosis is made, differing opinions for the course of treatment can be beneficial for the patient, giving her options to consider.”

-Patients with an initial diagnosis interested in a second opinion should click here to complete a short intake form, or call 833-404-4729.
+Patients with an initial diagnosis interested in a second opinion should click here to complete a short intake form.
 Patients then will be contacted by a personal breast oncology trained nurse navigator to discuss details of the patient’s case and help arrange appropriate appointments.